-The POC must be revised annually (and as required) and submitted to the Human Services Authority or District no later than 35 days prior to expiration.
+The POC must be revised annually (and as required) and submitted to the OCDD Regional Office or Human Services Authority or District no later than 35 days prior to expiration.
 The POC may be submitted as early as 90 days prior to expiration provided the form 90-L does not expire prior to the POC expiration date.